aarl-ieee-nitk/aarl-ieee-nitk.github.io/_posts/2020-03-12-Trust-Region-Policy-Optimization.md

 <p align="center"><img src="/assets/mat_vec_prod.png"/ alt="matrix vector product"></p>

-This can be converted to a quadratic optimization problem and could be solved using the CG method.
+This can be converted to a quadratic optimization problem and could be solved using the CG algorithm.
 We transform it into quadratic form by following -

 <p align="center"><img src="/assets/axb_cg.jpeg"/ alt="quadratic approximation"></p>